jjromeo/online-marketplace/README.md

 holiday_checkout.total # will return the cost after discounts
 ```

-Products must be created like those in checkout.rb in the ITEMS constant eg:
+Unless Product::ATTRS array is changed, products must be created like those in checkout.rb in the ITEMS constant eg:

 ```ruby
 gloves = Product.new(code: '001', name: 'Wooley gloves', price: '£10.95')